bugcrowd/templates/templates/automotive_security_misconfiguration/infotainment/default_credentials/template.md

 For an infotainment vulnerability, please include detailed instructions that can be followed to easily demonstrate and reproduce the issue.
 -->

-The image below demonstrates the default password successfully authenticating the malicious attacker into the infotainment system.
+The image(s) below demonstrates the default password successfully authenticating the malicious attacker into the infotainment system.

 {{screenshot}}